Skip to Main Content

 1. Sign OER Instructor Grant Agreement

-4. Early August: Review and choose OER to adapt
+4. August 20: Review and choose OER to adapt

 6. Between August and November: Revise found resource(s) for local need